Remove and Install Primary Cover Harley Twin-Cam

 Once all 10 bolts are out, and the cover doesn't come off, try tapping it with a rubber mallet to break it loose.

-You can also try to break the seal with a thin flat-blade screwdriver, but if you do, go up from the bottom in case it leaves a small mark.
+You can also try breaking the seal with a thin flat-blade screwdriver, but if you do, go up from the bottom in case it leaves a small mark.

 NOTE: If your cover is brushed aluminum, you may want to polish it before putting it back on.